Applying for a PhD

 Prospective applicants who have already developed full research proposals presented in accordance with our guidelines and who have consulted our staff pages to identify potential supervisors are also encouraged to contact Professor Nicholas Ridout with their proposals for advice in advance of making a formal application.
 Details about the information to include with your application can be found below.

 Applicants who wish to be considered for an AHRC-funded studentship must apply directly to the London Arts and Humanities Partnership (LAHP).
-The LAHP studentship competition for 2019/20 entry will open for applications on TBA.
-The deadline for applications to LAHP is TBA.
-Candidates must also apply for a place to study at Queen Mary by 19 January 2020 in order to be considered for an AHRC-funded studentship.
+The deadline for applications to LAHP is January 31.
 Only home and EU applicants are eligible to apply for AHRC funding.
 Applications for 2021-22 entry will reopen in late November and the updated timeline and eligibility details will be published in due course.

 Candidates who apply to Queen Mary before 20 January 2021 will automatically be entered for the Queen Mary Principal’s Studentships (QMPS).
 Home, EU and international applicants are eligible for the QMPS scheme.